scaleflex/filerobot-image-editor/README.md

 If provided the plugin will load this design state at the initial load to give the possibility to get back to that design in another time and continue editing it.

-/////////////////////

-#### onBeforeSave

-Type: `function(imageFileInfo) {}`

-Default: `undefined`

-This function will be fired once the user clicks save button and before triggering the default saving behavior...

-> If the function returned `false` then the default saving behavior implemented in the plugin won't be triggered.

-#### onSave

-Type: `function(imageObject, imageDesignState) {}` ***Required***

-Default: `undefined`

-Must be provided for avoiding plugin's error, it's used for handling the save functionality which is triggered once the user clicks on save button of the saving modal or once clicking the save button if the default behavior is prevented from --LINK--`onBeforeSave` function.

-#### onClose

-Type: `function(closingReasons) {}`

-Default: `undefined`

-Triggered once the user clicks either close/cancel button or back button, if not provided then the closing button won't shown at all.

 #### annotationsCommon

 Type: `object`